r5valkyrie/docs/docs/entities-spawning-objects.md

 ```

-# 6. Script example for spawning an entity (dome shield)
+# 6. Script Example For Spawning an Entity (Dome Shield)

 From _bubble_shield.gnut